MongoApp/MongoApp/README.md

 Mongo.app
 =========

-Mongo.app is easiest way to run MongoDB on the Mac
+[Mongo.app](http://mongoapp.com/) is easiest way to run MongoDB on the Mac

-### Install
+### Installation

-Unzip and copy Mongo.app to /Application directory and double-click.
+Unzip archive, copy Mongo.app to /Application folder and double-click.

 ### Build